 She earned a B.A. in International Business and a diploma in Accounting and has completed project management training.

-“I am committed to connecting manufacturers with the correct payers and clinicians, producing fast and robust research that enables patients access to leading therapies”
+“I am committed to connecting manufacturers with the correct payers and clinicians, producing robust research that enables patients access to leading therapies”